 Joan Didion, a public intellectual and social critic equal to Sontag and born a year later, famously wrote “When we’re talking about mortality, we’re talking about our children.”
 After the unexpected and completely untimely death of her daughter—a child is the closest thing we have to our self—Didion knew what it was like to outlive death.
-She writes it all in Blue Nights (the metaphor of death as day and night continues) and The Year of Magical Thinking.
+She wrotes it all in Blue Nights (the metaphor of death as day and night continues) and The Year of Magical Thinking.

 And then there is Sigmund Freud.

 ‘My world is again what it was before—a little island of pain floating in a sea of indifference.’
 And now the pain is unruly, would be for most people impossible.
 His family and friends and doctors urge him to take painkillers, but he refuses anything stronger than aspirin and the occasional hot-water bottle.
 ‘I prefer to think in torment than not to be able to think clearly,’ he says.

 Freud knew death was unknowable.
 In Roiphe’s The Violet Hour, it was almost as if Freud wanted to step out of his self-awareness entirely.
 Out of knowledge, into pain.
-Curious.
-We never know how we will act in the violet hour.
-That might be the only certainty we have in this unknowable death.
+We never know how we will act in the violet hour, a small certainty in our unknowable death.